Repaircafes-in-Amsterdam/Repaircafes-in-Amsterdam/README.md

 ### Repair Café data

-We have a Google Spreadsheet with data about Repair Cafés we couldn't find elsewhere.
+We have a Google Spreadsheet that stores the Repair Cafés data.
 In the future we hope to move this into a database and make it editable by the Repair Café organizers using their own logins.
 It contains the columns mentioned in the `RC` type (see [Types](https://github.com/Repaircafes-in-Amsterdam/Repaircafes-in-Amsterdam/blob/main/app/types.ts)) + the ones that are put nested under links see LINK_COLUMNS in [update-data](https://github.com/Repaircafes-in-Amsterdam/Repaircafes-in-Amsterdam/blob/main/data/update-data.mjs).
+The `slug` is automatically generated.
+The `MultilingualData` columns are prefixed by locales like `en:` and `nl:`.
 We export it's data, combine it with the sources below and save it into a json file by running:

 ```bash